khurana13/AI-Product-Finder-Tool/README.md

 This repository is a small student project implementing a product search and chatbot using TF-IDF retrieval and a minimal Flask backend.

-Author: Sneha Khurana and team
+Author: Sneha Khurana
 Course: AI PBL / Information Retrieval
 Date: 2025-11-09

-Credit: Completely developed by Sneha Khurana and team.

-Team Members:

-1. Sneha Khurana — Roll: 1/23/SET/BCS/502
-2. Aaditya Thakaran — Roll: 1/23/SET/BCS/496
-3. Manya Anand — Roll: 1/23/SET/BCS/555
-4. Sanandita Debnath — Roll: 1/23/SET/BCS/506

-All team members are from Manav Rachna International Institute of Research and Studies (MRIIRS).

 A Flask-based intelligent product search engine and chatbot powered by TF-IDF (Term Frequency-Inverse Document Frequency) retrieval.
 Search and chat about laptops, mobiles, and headphones using natural language queries.This project contains simple product CSV datasets and a command-line tool to search and chat with the product data.

-## ✨ FeaturesFeatures
+## ✨ Features

 - Product search (filter by category, brand, RAM, storage, price range)